 Who I am as a writer

-For a list of my publications, go here.
+For details about my publications, go here.

 When hearing that I am a writer, people would ask me: so what kind of stuff do you write?

 For a long time, I’ve had trouble answering this question.
 The closest thing to the truth that I could generally offer was prose poems.
 However, no magazine has so far officially called my poems prose poems, and I’ve also authored texts that lie somewhere between prose poetry and lyrical essay that have been published as stories.
 To add to the confusion, many of my essays follow the route map of a story and have been published as flash fiction.

 It is only in recent years that I came to know that what I was doing naturally had a name: hybridity.
 And it wasn’t that uncommon, actually.
 Many writers with nonbinary belongings were writing like this.
 So now, when I submit creative work, I look at how experimental a certain journal is.
 And the answer to the question (what do you write?) has changed too.

 Now, I just say: I write everything.
 Really, everything?
 Yes, everything.

 The text chooses its form, I don’t artificially go searching for it; instead, I allow it.

 Above all, I believe in the need to write freely, giving voice to who we really are, and to go beyond real or imagined borders; to write outside our comfort zone; to write boldly, while the fear remains present.
 We all have boundaries and borders, both internal and external: